Acas: Structure

-Although Acas is largely funded by the Department for Business and Trade, it is a non-departmental public body, governed by an independent council that is responsible for determining Acas's strategic direction, policies and priorities, and ensuring that its statutory duties are carried out effectively.
+Although Acas is largely funded by the Department for Business and Trade, it is a non-departmental public body, governed by an independent council which is responsible for determining Acas's strategic direction, policies and priorities, and for ensuring that its statutory duties are carried out effectively.
 This allows Acas to be independent, impartial and confidential.

 The council consists of a chair and eleven members, some representing employers and trade unions and others independent, all appointed by the Secretary of State for Business, Energy and Industrial Strategy.
-Acas's current chair is Clare Chapman who replaced Sir Brendan Barber in 2020.
+Acas's current chair is Baroness Maggie Jones, who replaced Clare Chapman on 1 April 2026.

 Acas's day-to-day operations are managed by its chief executive and a management board that includes its national and regional directors.
-Acas's current chief executive, Susan Clews, was appointed in November 2018, replacing Anne Sharp, who had been in the post since 2013.
+Acas's current chief executive, Niall Mackenzie, was appointed in 2025, replacing Susan Clews.
 Acas has around 800 staff, based in its London head office and 11 main regional centres across England, Scotland and Wales.
-Acas's chief conciliator is Marina Glasgow.
+Acas's chief conciliator is Joanna Nunn, who was appointed in October 2025.